Become an Expat in Ireland

 As mentioned earlier, Ireland is a hot spot for digital nomads that need to leave the Schengen Area before they can return.
-Since Dublin is so expensive, Cork and Galway have become popular destinations for remote workers too.
+Since Dublin is quite expensive, Cork and Galway have become popular destinations for remote workers.

 Retire in Ireland and information on Ireland rejecting American retirees

-Americans eager to retire in some of the best places to live in Ireland need to meet strict annual revenue and emergency savings guidelines.
+Americans eager to retire in Ireland need to meet strict annual revenue and emergency savings guidelines.
 Along with maintaining required income levels, Americans must apply for retirement visa renewals each year.
 If retirees no longer meet the government’s current visa criteria, there’s a chance they’ll be asked to leave the country.

-You’ll find more information about the retirement visa process in our visa guide to living in Europe.
+Find more detailed information about Ireland’s retirement visa, its requirements, and how to apply in our visa guide to living in Europe.